akuklev/HOCC/README.md

 series of drafts, I outline the solutions to the most critical expressivity problems.

 Traditionally, set theories were used as the foundational system for mathematics.
-However, in late 1970s a new approach based on higher-order constructive logics started to gain momentum.
-This approach was first plagued by problems handling the equality and the universe of propositions.
+However, in late 1970s, a new approach based on higher-order categorical logic started to gain momentum.
+This approach was first plagued by problems handling equality and the universe of propositions.
 A series of more than a dozen incremental improvements over the last 30 years recently culminated in the Observational Calculus of Constructions $CC_{obs}$ [Pujet-Tabareau2022].
-This remarkable foundational system is the first one to flawlessly handle both the universe `Ω` reflecting all propositions, and the equality between inhabitants of setlike types.
+This remarkable foundational system is the first one to flawlessly handle both the universe `Ω` reflecting all propositions and the equality between inhabitants of setlike types.

 * [The first draft](./non-constructive-modality) in the series introduces the non-constructive modality `‖_‖ᶜ` for $CC_{obs}$.
 This modality allows to employ non-constructive methods, including